smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 # EXISTS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `EXISTS` operator in SQL is a Boolean operator that tests for the existence of any rows in a subquery.
-It returns TRUE if the subquery returns at least one row, and FALSE if it returns none.
+The `EXISTS` operator in SQL is a Boolean operator that tests for the existence of any rows in a subquery.
+The `EXISTS` clause evaluates to a Boolean (TRUE or FALSE); it does not return data from the subquery - it checks for the existence of at least one matching row.
 The `EXISTS` can be used with the `IF`, `WHERE`, and `ON` clauses.
-The `EXIST` operator can also be used with the `NOT` operator for negation.
+The `EXISTS` operator can also be used with the `NOT` operator for negation.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document will concentrate on the `EXISTS` statement with the `ON` clause.
+This document will concentrate on the `EXISTS` statement with the `ON` clause.
 Strangely, I cannot find any documentation from Microsoft or PostgreSQL on the use of `ON EXISTS`.
 Itzik Ben-Gan does mention it in passing in an article [here](https://sqlperformance.com/2019/12/t-sql-queries/null-complexities-part-1) about its usage, and he does mention it in the [T-SQL Fundamentals](https://www.amazon.com/T-SQL-Fundamentals-3rd-Itzik-Ben-Gan/dp/150930200X/ref=sr_1_1?adgrpid=1331509151302817&hvadid=83219393942729&hvbmt=be&hvdev=c&hvlocphy=66021&hvnetw=o&hvqmt=e&hvtargid=kwd-83219680138630%3Aloc-190&hydadcr=16377_10417921&keywords=t-sql+fundamentals&qid=1675204165&sr=8-1) book.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, let's look at some examples of the `EXISTS`.
+First, let's look at some examples of the `EXISTS`.
 It is important to remember that the `EXISTS` clause returns TRUE or FALSE and not a result set.

 --------------------------------------------------------------------------------
 We will be using the following tables, which contain types of fruits and their quantities.